-Mario Roefaro, NYPA's Community Relations Specialist for Central New York, greeted guests with free water bottles, crayons and more at the Village of Oneida Castle's Community Day on August 11.
+Mario Roefaro, NYPA's Community Relations Specialist for Central New York, greeted guests with free water bottles, crayons and more at the Village of Oneida Castle's Community Day.

 Steve Ramsey, NYPA's Legislative Affairs Manager, was on hand to help hydrate and educate during the 15th Annual Cycling the Erie Canal bike tour - see event photos!

-NYPA's Mario Roefaro speaks with visitors during an Earth Day event in Albany on April 26.
+NYPA's Mario Roefaro speaks with visitors during an Earth Day event in Albany.

 The New York Power Authority owns and maintains an "energy highway" of more than 1,400 circuit-miles of high voltage transmission lines.
 Our power lines are part of a statewide network that transports electricity instantaneously to meet consumer demand.